 GROWING MORE FOOD FOR ALL POLLINATORS

 When you partner with Alvéole, you also have the option to have us work with your landscaping team to provide consultation on the best native and bee-friendly flowers to grow on your property.
-Alternatively, you can take the hands-off route and cultivate a bee-friendly urban garden, installed and maintained by one of our expert urban farming partners.
+Proper hive placement and thoughtful plant choices can make a real difference.

 CONTRIBUTING DATA TO POLLINATOR PROTECTION RESEARCH

-A honey bee hive holds a massive amount of environmental data – data that can be used by researchers to make a difference on a global scale!
+A honey bee colony holds a massive amount of environmental data, data that can be used by researchers to make a difference on a global scale.
 At Alvéole, we work with a team of research scientists to analyze the environmental DNA (eDNA) found in our clients’ honey.
-This provides key information about the quality and diversity of pollinator food resources in the environment.
-This data is confidentially shared with a global network of scientists to support research on pollinator health and protection.